The City of Somerville's Key Systems Indicators

-Yesterday, the Somerville 311 line received 0 calls from constituents, which is slightly above average for a weekday.
+Yesterday, the Somerville 311 line received 336 calls from constituents, which is significantly above average for a weekday.
 Access the full dataset here.

 The chart above usually contains many of the same call types, which is why we track calls that increase more than average.
-During the last seven days, there was an increase in calls for Abandoned property, Consideration request, and Street/road defect.
+During the last seven days, there was an increase in calls for Power outage, Tree trimming/pruning, and Yard overgrowth/encroachment.
 This chart shows calls of those types for the last 120 days, while the map shows their location for the last week.

 Drilling down, we can see the proportion of closed work orders to open ones for these specific calls.
 This accounts for all work orders from the time we switched to the new 311 system in July '15 to yesterday (which means that some may have already been closed).
 We also see the amount of time these calls usually stay open by calculating the median hours open.

 We also like to keep careful track of quality of life calls.
 Below are calls about graffiti, rats, and potholes.
 As before, the map show calls from the last week, and the time-series chart show the last 120 days.

 At the same time that they respond to 311 calls, city workers are also proactive about finding work that needs to be done, reporting it, and completing it.
 This chart shows the top 5 work orders that were internally generated from the last seven days.
 In addition, here are the three internal work orders that increased the most over average: